 The Union Catalogue of Art Books in Libraries in Scotland (UCABLIS) is a listing of art books in major Scottish libraries.
 There is an online searchable catalogue which was closed in 2001, although some items from its early years are recorded in slip binders only available in the National Library of Scotland.
 It contains examples of artists' books, exhibition catalogues, and secondary works about them.
 Further details, and a link to the catalogue search screen, are given in the Library's Online Resources list.

 Images on this page are used with kind permission of Jean Johnstone.

-- Exhibition catalogues are a major source of information about artists' books and are listed on our main catalogue
+- Exhibition catalogues are a major source of information about artists' books and are listed in Library Search

 - Bettley, James.
 'The Art of the Book: From Medieval Manuscript to Graphic Novel'.
 London: V&A Publications, 2001 (shelfmark: GME.2002.4.13)

 - Bury, Stephen.
 'Artists' Books: the Book as a Work of Art, 1963-1995'.
 Aldershot: Scolar Press, 1995 (H8.96.185)

 - Castleman, Riva.
 'A Century of Artists' Books'.
 New York: Museum of Modern Art, 1994 (H8.96.78)

 - Lyons, Joan.
 'Artists' books: A Critical Anthology and Sourcebook'.
 Rochester, NY: Visual Studies Workshop Press, 1985 (H3.87.838)